Access to Student Records

-Directory information is considered public record under the Texas Public Information Act and must be released to requestors unless you have submitted a written request to the Admissions and Records Office to make your directory information private.
+Directory information is considered public record under the Texas Public Information Act and must be released to requestors unless you have submitted a written request to any campus Admissions and Records Office to make your directory information private.

-To withhold your information, submit the Request to Withhold Directory Information form to the Admissions and Records Office within the first 12 days of the semester.
+To withhold your information, submit the Request to Withhold Directory Information form to any campus Admissions and Records Office within the first 12 days of the semester.
 Your request remains in effect until revoked by you in writing.

 Your Rights Under FERPA